Learn about our projects and pilot projects.

 Study Description:

-The study is testing two child development programs to support parents in treatment and recovery for substance use who have children ages birth to 48 months.
-Sessions focus on healthy child development and parent-child relationships through one-on-one coaching.
+The study tested two child development programs to support parents in treatment and recovery for substance use who had children aged birth to 48 months.
+Sessions focused on healthy child development and parent-child relationships through one-on-one coaching.

-There are optional MRI brain scans.
-If eligible and interested, you will come to the University of Oregon campus and complete a scan of your brain at the beginning of the study, and 2-3 months later.
-Is it a paid study?
-Yes!
-For taking part in this research, participants may be paid up to a total of $360 for Zoom calls, surveys, and MRIs.
-For doing just the Zoom calls and surveys, participants will receive $240.
-Compensation will be in the form of an Amazon gift card or check.
-Participants will receive the child-development program for free.
+For taking part in the research, participants were paid up to a total of $360 for Zoom calls, surveys, and MRIs.
+For completing just the Zoom calls and surveys, participants received $240.
+Compensation was provided in the form of an Amazon gift card or check.
+Participants received the child-development program for free.

-Project Two is an adaption and efficacy study of Family Check-Up Online (FCU), to improve parenting skills in mothers with opioid misuse.
+Project Two was an adaptation and efficacy study of Family Check-Up Online (FCU), aimed at improving parenting skills in mothers with opioid misuse.

-FCU-Online is an evidence-based intervention to reduce behavior problems and support successful development.
-The program is being tested in rural Oregon and among mothers with young children.
-It will contribute to our understanding of the pathways that can improve behavioral outcomes in children.
-This includes parenting skills and maternal executive functioning as key mediators in the relationship between early risk and reduction of problem behavior.
-Project Two was also awarded an administrative supplement is as part of the NIH’s Helping to End Addiction Longterm (HEAL) initiative.
-Find out more.
+FCU-Online was an evidence-based intervention designed to reduce behavior problems and support successful development.
+The program was tested in rural Oregon and among mothers with young children.
+It contributed to our understanding of the pathways that can improve behavioral outcomes in children.
+This included parenting skills and maternal executive functioning as key mediators in the relationship between early risk and reduction of problem behavior.
+Project Two also received an administrative supplement as part of the NIH’s Helping to End Addiction Longterm (HEAL) initiative.

-Project Three examines the relationship between core cognitive and affective processes, reward sensitivity, stress reactivity/regulation, and inhibitory control, over the first year postpartum in women with and without Opioid Use Disorder (OUD).
+Project Three examined the relationship between core cognitive and affective processes, reward sensitivity, stress reactivity/regulation, and inhibitory control over the first year postpartum in women with and without Opioid Use Disorder (OUD).

-Project 3 also uses functional magnetic resonance imaging (MRI) to explore the underlying neurocircuitry of the core cognitive and affective processes for mothers with OUD.
-Examining this will help us better understand how substance use impacts families.
+Project 3 also used functional magnetic resonance imaging (MRI) to explore the underlying neurocircuitry of the core cognitive and affective processes for mothers with OUD.
+Examining this helped us better understand how substance use impacts families..

 Our Pilot Projects